AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 * *what does it mean for a tx to be confirmed compared to a block header to be confirmed?*
 * *what does it mean for a chain to read an SPV proof from another chain? what about 2 layers of indirection? (so confirming that another chain knows about a local tx)*

-consider a high frequency simplex (e.g. a 60-chain-simplex with ~60s block times -> approx 1 block / section). there should be an advantage to publishing a block immediately (otherwise selfish mining attacks might come in to play). having lots of other reflecting chains means that there should always be a super low latency to reflection (seconds), ideally less than the propagation time for a block (including verification). \todo[inline]{check that having a DAG makes this overhead go away; overhead that might otherwise exist in a PoW satoshi-chain from stale blocks and the like}
+consider a high frequency simplex (e.g. a 60-chain-simplex with ~60s block times -> approx 1 block / section). there should be an advantage to publishing a block immediately (otherwise selfish mining attacks might come in to play). having lots of other reflecting chains means that there should always be a super low latency to reflection (seconds), ideally less than the propagation time for a block (including verification).
+\todo[inline]{check that having a DAG makes this overhead go away; overhead that might otherwise exist in a PoW Satoshi-chain from stale blocks and the like}

 note: selfish mining proposed a fix for Bitcoin that involved miners choosing *randomly* which of 2 valid blocks to build on. this was an important part of their solution. that smells like it indicates that 2 reflected heads, regardless of order, should be weighted equally. remember: diff parts of the simplex might record 2 valid blocks for chain-A (one of the simplex chains) in different orders.